 - Allergenic potential of parabens is low

-- So far no causal link between breast cancer and parabens has been scientifically proven
+- No causal link between breast cancer and parabens has been scientifically proven to date

 - Parabens have only a very weak hormone-like effect